tldr-pages/tldr/pages/linux/systemd-nspawn.md

 `systemd-nspawn --boot -D {{path/to/container/root}}`

-- By default, the command you specify is run as PID 1 (init) in the container.
-To run it as PID 2 with a stub init process:
+- Run the specified command as PID 2 in the container (as opposed to PID 1).
+Use a stub init process:

 `systemd-nspawn -D {{/path/to/container/root}} --as-pid2`